siyia2/bulk-rename-plus/README.md

 Useful for improving the performance of installed wine windows apps in a case sensitive linux file system and/or for improving compatibility with some wine windows game mods.

 ## How to use:
-modes include `lower` for converting everything to lower case `upper` for converting everything to upper case and `reverse` for reversing existing case status.
+Case conversion modes include `lower` for converting everything to lower case `upper` for converting everything to upper case and `reverse` for reversing existing case status.

 e.g. lower: Test => test, upper: Test=> TEST, reverse: Test => tEST.